Siri-space/Sales-Project/README.md

 Tableau Visualization:
 Category-wise Sales Distribution:

-A bar chart visualizing the total sales for each bike product category.
-This provides a quick overview of the contribution of each category to overall sales.
+A pie chart visualizing the total sales for each bike product category.
+This provides a quick overview of the contribution of each category to overall sales and a bar chart for sales representatives and customers.
 Monthly Sales Trendline:

 A line chart displaying the monthly sales trend with a trendline to visualize any patterns or seasonality over time.